Telephone numbers in Romania: Mobile numbers

 The first mobile company was Telemobil (an ancestor of Zapp) and it started its service in 1993 using the analogue NMT technology.
 The numbers for this network were using the prefix 018-5xx-xxx and 018-6xx-xxx.
 As 01 was the area code for Bucharest, the mobile numbers had to be dialed with the prefix included, even from Bucharest.

 Somewhere around 1998, Telemobil changed its technology to Low Emission Mobile System (LEMS) and operated under the brand name SunTel.
 The service has proven ineffective and has been changed to the current technology used under the name Zapp Mobile.
 Since SunTel, the prefix has been changed from 018 to 098 (now 0788).

-In 1996, the first private phone companies, Connex and Dialog, were allotted from the remaining prefixes, which were county-like, 2 digits, prefixes.
+In 1996, the first GSM phone companies, Connex and Dialog, were allotted from the remaining prefixes, which were county-like, 2 digits, prefixes.
 In the beginning, Connex got the prefix 92 and Dialog got 94.
 Calling a Connex mobile from any phone in the country was 0-92-xxx-xxx.
 Afterwards, Connex also got 91 and 93 area codes, Dialog got 95 and 90, the newly founded Zapp Mobile got 98, and Cosmorom 96.
 Short numbers were now allowed in both the older form and in 4 digits long forms, both with a leading 9.